Introduction:

 DSCLOSE events are used to satisfy DSN and GDG criteria.

 Important!
-We strongly recommend DSCLOSE=NO for sites that do not use DSN or GDG criteria.
+DSCLOSE=NO is recommended for sites that do not use DSN or GDG criteria.

 JOBPRINT=YES|NO